 Double-click LEGO_Picture.jpg

-The image is placed at the beginning of the document.
-However, it is above the first paragraph and is way too big.
+The image is placed above the list.
+However, it is way too big.
 Let's make some adjustments.

 Adjusting the image